markhazleton/ArtInstituteChicago/WebSpark.ArtSpark.Client/README.md

 ---

-## Artwork Filtering by Style and Medium
+## Artwork Filtering by Style, Medium, and Artist

-The client now includes convenient enum-based methods for filtering artworks by common criteria:
+The client now includes convenient methods for filtering artworks by common criteria:

 ### Available Enums